mlbright/mlbright.github.io/content/about.md

 date = 2022-02-06
 +++

-This site is mostly to document various tips, tricks, and things I've learned (TIL) that may save you time.
+This site has tips, tricks, and things I've learned (TIL) that may save you time.

 You may also be interested in my: